ShvaykaD/thingsboard.github.io/_includes/docs/mqtt-broker/reference/600k-throughput-p2p-performance-test.md

   For the 600k msg/sec test, this was scaled to 10 subscriber pods for the same reason.
 - Orchestrator Pod: The orchestrator pod was deployed on a separate EC2 instance, which also hosted additional components, including [Kafka Redpanda console](https://www.redpanda.com/redpanda-console-kafka-ui) and [Redis Insight](https://redis.io/docs/latest/operate/redisinsight/) pods, to facilitate monitoring and coordination.

-This flexible configuration allowed the test agent to adapt to increasing workload requirements while addressing test infrastructure constraints such as port limitations.
+This flexible configuration enabled the test agent to adapt to rising traffic demands while addressing infrastructure constraints, such as port limitations.

 #### Infrastructure Overview